 A borderline product is one for which it is not immediately clear as to whether it falls under the Medical Device legislation or Medicinal Product legislation.
 A product cannot fall under both sets of legislation.
 In order to be classified as a Medical Device it must meet the legal definition of a device and must also not be excluded from the scope of the Medical Device legislation.

-EUDRAC provide regulatory advice on the classification of borderline products.
+EUDRAC provides regulatory advice on the classification of borderline products.
 We liaise with National Competent Authorities and Notified Bodies and will establish the correct regulatory procedure for your product.

-EUDRAC have experience in working with borderline products in a number of different therapeutic areas.
-We establish suitable medical claims for a product and the correct conformity assessment route for those products which comply with the criteria for medical devices.
+EUDRAC has experience in working with borderline products in a number of different therapeutic areas.
+We establish suitable medical claims for a product and the correct conformity assessment route for those products which comply with the criteria for Medical Devices.

-All clinical investigations of new medical devices must be approved by or notified to the National Competent Authority (NCA) of each country in which the investigation is to be conducted.
-This approval/notification procedure is conducted on a national basis.
+All clinical investigations of new medical devices must be approved by the National Competent Authority of each country in which the investigation is to be conducted.
+This approval procedure is conducted on a national basis.

 EUDRAC assists its clients with the submission and notifications of clinical investigations in both EU Member States and other regions via our network of Partners.
 We also adapt the Clinical Investigation Plan to meet the specific national requirements and liaise with the NCA throughout the approval procedure.